HaoLiangPao/NodeJS-Learn/dev_camper_api/README.md

 ## Tips:

 1. In express, when editing the response from a server,  `res.send() can send json objects as well, express will automatically convert it`.
 However, usually we use `res.json()` for json objects.
+2. Mongoose model schema:
+   1. Slug: a URL friendly string
+   2. if extra `key:value` pairs sent within the request body, the mongoose schema will only take account of `key:value` pairs previously set